-Support to operations that carry a higher risk profile than the risk generally accepted by the implementing partner's own standard activities or support to implementing partners in exceeding own capacity to support such operations
+Support to operations that carry a higher risk profile than the risk generally accepted by the implementing partner's own standard activities or support to implementing partners in exceeding own capacity to support such operations targeting these specific policy areas at such scale.
+This is often true for traditional lenders financing students and learners which, due to limited reliance on future earnings and employment risk, exclude this segment from their lending activity.
+In this context, InvestEU guarantee may be crucial in encouraging such intermediaries to support students and learners.

-The use of the InvestEU Guarantee allows EIF to enter into (counter-) guarantee with financial intermediaries supporting final recipients operating in the Skills, Education and Training area, which otherwise would have remained underserved due to lack of programmes targeting these specific policy areas at such scale.
+The use of the InvestEU Guarantee allows EIF to enter into (counter-) guarantee with financial intermediaries supporting final recipients operating in the Skills, Education and Training area (including students and learners), which otherwise would have remained underserved due to lack of programmes